zonneplan/KiBot/README.md

     - `exclude_edge_layer`: [boolean=true] Do not include the PCB edge layer.
     - `exclude_pads_from_silkscreen`: [boolean=false] Do not plot the component pads in the silk screen (KiCad 5.x only).
     - `extends`: [string=''] Copy the `options` section from the indicated output.
+                 Used to inherit options from another output of the same type.
     - `force_plot_invisible_refs_vals`: [boolean=false] Include references and values even when they are marked as invisible.
     - `inner_extension_pattern`: [string=''] Used to change the Protel style extensions for inner layers.
                                  The replacement pattern can contain %n for the inner layer number and %N for the layer number.